Tutorial Gateway

 Java Math.rint function on Arraylist example

-In this Java program, we are going to declare an ArrayList of double type and find the closet values of list elements.
+To find the closet value of a single item, then use the Math.rint(myArray[index_position]).
+In this Java program, we will declare an ArrayList of double type and find the closest values of list elements.

 package MathFunctions;